 Every time I read the words “dermatologist tested” on a skincare label, I think of a man in a white coat handing a new cream to an unsuspecting patient who has no idea she’s being picked to be a free guinea pig for a giant cosmetic company….
 Who knows what’ll happen to her skin?…

 Ok, that’s not probably how it goes.
 But… how does it go then?

-The more we dig, the more this claim stinks.
-What we thought was a pretty professional and trustworthy claim at first is turning out to be anything but.
+The more you dig, the more this claim stinks.
+What you thought was a pretty professional and trustworthy claim at first is turning out to be anything but…

 Of course, if you want to print “dermatologist tested” on the packaging, you need a dermatologist to test your product.
 But, with no standard test a product must pass to get this pledge of honour, a company can do any test it wants.

 Usually, these tests are pretty shallow.
 Often, a dermatologist simply applies the product either on her skin or on a patient’s skin.
 If nothing bad, like an irritation, happens, the company puts “dermatologist tested” on the label.

 Think that’s a joke?
 Wait, there’s worse.

 You know what happens when there’s a negative reaction?
 Too often, the company doesn’t care.
 It prints “dermatologist tested” on the label anyway.